Best and Promising Practices for the Implementation of Zero Suicide in Indian Country

 Crisis Lines and Related Supports

-Organizations such as Heartline in Oklahoma provide an important link for those who may not be able to access care easily.
-In addition, they provide follow-up and telephonic continuing care for those who have been discharged.
-Systems such as the Integrated Service Division of the Chickasaw Nation Departments of Health and Family Services contract with Heartline to perform these follow-ups for them when someone is discharged back to their communities from more acute levels of care.
-This entails a fee, but for systems that may be understaffed or in more remote areas, those who use this say that the service is invaluable.
+Organizations such as Heartline in Oklahoma and Washington State's Native and Strong Lifeline provide an important link for those who can't easily access care.
+They can provide follow-up care for those who have been discharged from EDs, inpatient, or if they are between providers.
+For example, the Integrated Service Division of the Chickasaw Nation Departments of Health and Family Services contracts with Heartline to follow-up with individuals who are discharged to their communities.There is a fee for these services, but for remote and understaffed systems the service can be invaluable.
 Services to and support for individuals who call the Heartline directly are provided at no cost to the caller.

 Non-demand caring contact letters and cards